Real Estate Development in the Time of Coronavirus: Massachusetts – Update 4/28/20

 RECENT UPDATES AND DIRECTORY OF COVID-19 ATTORNEYS & RESOURCES

-With so much information, so many decisions and so little time to address issues raised by the coronavirus pandemic, you need help at your fingertips.
-Click here for our most recent updates and a directory of Pierce Atwood COVID-19 attorneys who are knowledgeable on the various questions and challenges you may be confronting.
+Click here for a complete list of updates and a directory of Pierce Atwood COVID-19 attorneys who are knowledgeable on the various questions and challenges you may be confronting.

-We will continue to add information about specific topics so please check back frequently!
+We will continue to add information about specific topics so check back when you can.

 Please contact your principal attorney at Pierce Atwood or one of the attorneys in the directory for immediate assistance.